strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 ```

 :::caution
-Cockroach DB currently has a couple of limitations.
-If you alter the type of a column you will need to do a manual migration in order to do this successfully.
+Cockroach DB currently has the following limitations:
+- If you alter the type of a column you will need to do a manual migration in order to do this successfully.

 - Cockroach DB stores all integers as 64-bit integers which may inflate the size of your database.